Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit: Deep-learning framework

-First, it is worth noting that \texttt{U-Net} was initially proposed to solve biomedical image segmentation problems \citep{2015arXiv150504597R}.
+\edit1{deepCR demonstrates the promise of using CNN-based model for CR detection on \textit{HST ACS/WFC} observations.} However, training on ground-based images exposes a number of network architecture and data-sampling limitations it inherited from the U-Net \citep{2015arXiv150504597R}.
+First, it is worth noting that U-Net was initially proposed to solve biomedical image segmentation problems.
 The higher dynamic range and extreme spatial variations found in astronomical images need to be addressed explicitly in order to optimize the neural network for these special features in astronomical data.
-In addition, The high CR rates in \textit{HST ACS/WFC} data does not reflect the extreme class-imbalance issue observed in \textit{LCO} imaging data.
-The low CR rates make it difficult for \texttt{deepCR} to train and converge on the ground-based LCO imaging data.
+In addition, the high CR rates in \textit{HST ACS/WFC} data does not reflect the extreme class-imbalance issue observed in \textit{LCO} imaging data.
+The low CR rates make it difficult for deepCR to train and converge on the ground-based LCO imaging data.

-In \texttt{deepCR}, \cite{2020ApJ...889...24Z} adopted a two-phase training design to address some of these issues.
-Assuming correct data statistics are learned in the initial phase, the model freezes feature normalization parameters in the second phase in order to converge, which we will discuss in \S\ref{subsec:normalization}.
+In deepCR, \cite{2020ApJ...889...24Z} adopted a two-phase training design to address some of these issues.
+Assuming correct data statistics are learned in the initial phase, the model freezes feature normalization parameters in the second phase in order to converge.
 This design works when the inference data shares the same statistics with training data, i.e., an instrument-specific model could be learned.
 But it works against our goal of a generic CR detection model that works for a wide variety of ground-based instruments with varying data statistics.

-\texttt{Cosmic-CoNN} adopted the effective U-shaped architecture and proposed a combination of three improvements working symbiotically to tackle the above issues: (\S\ref{subsec:loss}) a novel loss function that specifically addresses the class-imbalance issue, (\S\ref{subsec:sampling}) better data sampling approaches that proved to be vital for training efficiency, and (\S\ref{subsec:normalization}) a feature normalization method that improves model generality.
+Cosmic-CoNN adopted the U-shaped architecture and proposed: (\S\ref{subsec:loss}) a novel loss function that specifically addresses the class-imbalance issue, and (\S\ref{subsec:sampling}) adopted data sampling, augmentation, and feature normalization approaches that are more suitable for ground-based data that work jointly to improve model generality and training efficiency.

-\subsection{Median-Weighted Loss Function}
+\subsection{Median-weighted loss function}

 The CR-detection task is in essence a pixel-wise binary classification problem.
 Our goal is to learn a function $f$ which takes an image $I$ as input and outputs $P$, the probability map of each pixel being affected by CR:\\ $P = f(I), P_{ij} \in \left[0, 1\right]$, where $ij$ is the pixel coordinate.
 The user could then apply an appropriate threshold on $P$ to acquire the binary CR mask.